China's factory and investment growth flagging, more stimulus seen

 After September's move to cut mortgage rates and downpayments for some home buyers, the People's Bank of China cut interest rates on Nov.
 21 for the first time in two years.

-The surprise rate cut signalled policymakers' growing concern that a sharper slowdown in the economy would raise the risk of job losses and loan defaults.
+The surprise rate cut signaled policymakers' growing concern that a sharper slowdown in the economy would raise the risk of job losses and loan defaults.

 Factory output rose 7.2 percent in November from a year earlier, down from October's 7.7 percent, the National Bureau of Statistics said on Friday, and missing analysts' forecasts of 7.5 percent.